epiphyt/form-block/readme.txt

 * Create forms with an unlimited number of fields
 * Select from a wide variety of field types
 * Use a predefined form or start from scratch
+* Store form submissions in the WordPress backend
 * Integrated honeypot for spam protection
 * Integrated knowledge base for field types
 * Client-side and server-side validation